Student to Teach English in the Fall on the North Coast of Spain

 "Before the age of 20, I got to experience a foreign city," he said.
 "The RCCD Study Abroad program provided the opportunity for me to take Spanish I and several Latin history classes taught by the wonderful (World Languages instructor) Gwendolyn Yount."

 "That (short Barcelona experience) made me want to apply to this program," Abarca said.

-To learn more about the District's Study Abroad program, click here.
+Learn more about the District's Study Abroad program by visiting the program website.